158 Burlington Road

 The New Building Proposal

+The proposed location is at the site of old gas station next to the Harwinton Center Firehouse on Route 4.
+The benefits of this location are numerous including easy access to a main road, and its proximity to the firehouse.
 In June of 2010 the Board of Selectmen appointed a Building Committee to work with the Ambulance Association to design a structure that fit well into our community and provides adequate space to meet the long-term needs of the organization.
 Everything from the ambulance bays to the training room to living quarters was carefully reviewed and discussed.
 For Building Committee minutes, please click here to visit the Town’s website.

 The building committee consists of the following Harwinton Citizens: